rowanmanning/crossword/content/people/Ania.md

     },
     {
       "type": "over-300",
-      "text": "Complete a puzzle in 5 minutes or more", "dates": [
+      "text": "Complete a puzzle in more than 5 minutes", "dates": [
         "2021-06-26"
       ]